lawsonM525/MysteryHub/README.md

 - Site Design Planning and Brainstorming
 - Initial frontend Development [html pages and css]
 - Login functionality with session management
-- Game 1: Hangman with custom JavaScript implementation
+- Game 1: Hangman with graphics and JavaScript implementation
 - Movies slideshow functionality with dynamic content loading
 - Fixed bugs in blog update functionality for improved reliability
 - Added functionality that allows a user to see their favorited articles displayed in their profile